cam-rod/sudoku-solver/Target.md

 - Brute force the solution
   - Check vertically
   - Check horizontally
-  - Check 3x3 grid (dynamically)
+  - Check 3x3 grid (dynamically and hard coded)
+  - ***Optional: solve with dynamic methods***
 - Display result
-  - Output final solution with PyGame
+  - Output final solution with Pygame and save to a file
   - Identify and declare unsolvable puzzles

-## Components
+## Potential dynamic methods

+### Prediction method #1

+- Each spot will be checked vertically, horizontally, and 3x3 for possible solutions *indepedently* of each other
+  - Any spots that must be filled in do so immediately and enter the "hard-coded" base, causing the previous step to repeat immediately
+  - *Repeat these steps until no new spaces are forced to be added*
+-